henriknh/run_training.sh/README.md

 # ./run_training.sh

-Small platformer game developed for Brackeys 2025.1 game jam.
+Multiplayer platformer game developed for Brackeys 2025.1 game jam in a week in the Godot game engine.